Mount Charleston, Nevada: Mt. Charleston Lodge

 The Mt.
 Charleston Lodge was a longtime restaurant located adjacent to Cathedral Subdivision at the end of Nevada Rte.
 157 Kyle Canyon Road.
 By 1948, the Mt.
 Charleston Lodge included a rustic 25-room lodge and 13 cottages, and was owned by the owners of the Frontier casino in Las Vegas.

 A fire destroyed the Mt.
 Charleston Lodge on December 28, 1961.
 It took firefighters from Las Vegas more than an hour to reach the site, and a fire station was later built in Old Town to help stop any future fires.
 The Bailey family, owners of the Hacienda resort in Las Vegas, also owned the Mt.
 Charleston Lodge at the time of the fire, and they announced plans to rebuild it.
 Construction began in 1962.
 Four years later, a 150-person restaurant was added to the Mt.
 Charleston Lodge, which also had a 100-person lounge and 15 slot machines.
 The Orcutt family took over operations in 1974, and in 1994 added over a dozen cabins, located next to the restaurant.
 In 2018, it was sold to the Ellis family, which also owned the Ellis Island casino in Las Vegas.

 On September 17, 2021, at approximately 4:45 a.m., a large fire destroyed the Mt.
 Charleston Lodge again.
 None of the adjacent cabins were damaged.
 The fire originated in a storage area under an exterior deck, and was not considered suspicious, although firefighters deemed the lodge a total loss.
 The Ellis family plans to rebuild the lodge, which was a local landmark and a popular gathering spot for the community.
 The cabins reopened a week after the fire.

 In mid-2022, the Ellis family opened a temporary restaurant on the site known as Pine Dining, housed in a tent structure.
 Later that year, the family unveiled plans for a new Mt.
 Charleston Lodge that could include a hotel with more than 30 rooms.

 Hotel

 The Mount Charleston Hotel was built along Kyle Canyon Road in 1984.
 It has 64 rooms and a restaurant.
 In 2008, it was purchased by The Siegel Group, which renovated and renamed it as the Resort on Mount Charleston.
-In 2018, it was sold again and renamed as the Retreat on Charleston Peak, following another renovation.
+In 2018, it was sold and renovated again, rebranded as the Retreat on Charleston Peak.